What is overclocking CPU?

 Things to take care of before overclocking CPU.

 For overclocking the CPU you need such a motherboard which allows overclocking.
 And of course, an unlocked CPU.
 Intel and AMD both are capable of overclocking.
 But only Intel’s K series and AMD’s all Ryzen desktop processors can be overclocked.

 Overclocking a CPU is pretty straightforward, it’s simple, it’s mainstream.
 But it does carry some element of risk and ultimately will probably void your warranty of your CPU.
 If something goes wrong you could damage some of your hardware.

 Overclocking require more power.
 As we add more power we’re also generating more heat, which can ultimately destroy your CPU.
 If the temperature hits 100 degrees your computer’s in trouble.
-So make sure you have a proper cooling system in your PC.
+So make sure you have a proper cooling system inside your PC.
 Liquid cooling would be much better.

 If you want to overclock through BIOS you can do that. keep in mind every motherboard’s BIOS is a bit different.
 So you may have explored to find the settings.
 But the main concept can be applied to both options.

 Step:1 Stress Test and base temperatures

 After you open the Softwares you should do the stress test on the default settings of Your CPU.
 It may take some time.
 After a successful stress test looks at your core temperature.
 If the temperature goes above 80 degrees I highly recommend improving your cooling before further procced.

 If your temperature is well under it you can go further and can push your chip for higher frequency.

 Step:2 Get into BIOS

 After about 5 to 10 minutes, when the temperature stable restarts your system.
 During restarting press the function keys to get into bios.
 You can google search to know the function keys for your motherboard.

 The Interface and UEFI could be different for the different motherboards.
 But the base settings will be the same.
 So you don’t need to worry about that.